PrP-11/sparkly/README.md

 Maintaining a hash set in Redis that gets updated in real-time with user activity.
 - Sorted Sets for Popular Posts:
 Using sorted sets to keep track of the most popular posts based on likes, comments, and shares.
+4. On warmup, the app backfills the cache from the database for persistent data in cache.

 ## Logs
 ```